blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 VM# ping -c 3 google.com
 ```

 If your host has Internet connectivity, the ping should succeed.
 In my case, pings failed but I still had Internet connectivity.

-It seems Cloonix did not configure the NAT object on the host properly.
-In addition, the NAT object seems to be corrupting ICMP packets.

-But, there really is a connection to the Internet.
-So, NAT works but pinging the NAT interface at `172.17.0.2` will not work, and checking the packets on the _eth1_ interface shows that ICMP replies from `172.17.0.2` have invalid checksums.
+The NAT object seems to be corrupting ICMP packets.
+Pinging the NAT interface at `172.17.0.2` will not work, and using Wireshark to check the packets on the _eth1_ interface shows that the ICMP replies from `172.17.0.2` have invalid checksums.

 This is a minor issue, because the actual functionality that we need still works.
 I can download repository info from the Internet and, after installing it, I can use _curl_ to get web page information from the Internet.